REMEDIES AND SANCTIONS CONCERNING SEXUAL MISCONDUCT

 Appeals Outcome and Grounds for Appeal

-The Dean of Students will share the appeal request with the other party (e.g., if the responding party files an appeal, the appeal is shared with the reporting party who may also wish to file a response and/or bring their own appeal on separate grounds; this response or appeal will be shared with the initial appealing party).
+The Vice President for Student Life will share the appeal request with the other party (e.g., if the responding party files an appeal, the appeal is shared with the reporting party who may also wish to file a response and/or bring their own appeal on separate grounds; this response or appeal will be shared with the initial appealing party).
 Based on the written requests/responses or on interviews as necessary, the appeals committee will send a letter of outcome for the appeal to all parties.
 The appeals committee can take one of three possible actions.
 The committee may dismiss an appeal request as untimely or ineligible, may grant an appeal and remand the finding and/or sanction for further investigation or reconsideration at the hearing level, or may modify a sanction.

 The original finding and sanction will stand if the appeal request is not timely or substantively eligible, and that decision is final.
 The party requesting appeal must show clear error as the original finding and/or a compelling justification to modify a sanction as both finding and sanction are presumed to have been decided reasonably and appropriately during the original hearing.